One in a Million (Aaliyah song): Fashion

-Synopsis
+Theme and synopsis

+While analyzing the videos theme, author Christopher John Farley, stated the "tone is both urban and urbane; it's a balance that Aaliyah would strike often throughout her career".
+Farley also mentioned that "the sets are futuristic in a ruined future, Blade Runner sort a way: In one sequence, it looks as if Aaliyah is inside a giant clock of some sort".
+In her assessment of the video Warner explained, that "the viewer is given an experience rather than a plot".
+In his biography Aaliyah (2021), author Tim Footman said in the video, "she moves through a series of apocalyptic, Mad max-style sets, her clothing and appearance changing with every frame."
+Footman also noted that "where some performers appear as just another piece of scenery in their videos, Aaliyah was part of the action, a full participant in the world Hunter created for her (even if it didn't make any coherent sense).
+She wasn't just performing – she was acting".

-The video starts with Aaliyah lying on the hood of a black Cadillac DeVille convertible with Missy Elliott and Timbaland sitting inside of it.
-Soon, several reporters and fans rush to the car.
+The video for "One in a Million", "helped establish Aaliyah's signature style".
+It begins "with her lying on a car hood, her midriff bare, it's a scene that is casually provocative."
+The scene also depicts several reporters and fans rushing to the car.
 Then, the scene switches to a dark room where Aaliyah is sitting as Ginuwine approaches her.
 In another scene, she is watching him in an off white-colored room via security camera.
 The scene shifts to a completely white room where Aaliyah is dancing with another male and then to the scene where Ginuwine is looking at the security camera.
 In the latter scene, Aaliyah enters the room and reveals a tattoo of her name on Ginuwine's arm.
 Once again, the scene goes back to the dark room, but this time Aaliyah is standing up and performing in a white bodysuit.
-The video ends with Aaliyah riding a motorcycle with Dealz (the son of Jackie Jackson).
+The video ends with Aaliyah riding on the back of a motorcycle with Dealz a nephew of Michael Jackson.